onthegomap/planetiler/PLANET.md

 tilelive-copy --minzoom=0 --maxzoom=14 --bounds=-73.6346,41.1055,-69.5464,42.9439 output.mbtiles demo.mbtiles
 ```

-Then I ran [extract.sh](https://github.com/onthegomap/flatmap-demo/blob/main/extract.sh) in the flatmap-demo repo to
+Then I ran [extract.sh](https://github.com/onthegomap/planetiler-demo/blob/main/extract.sh) in the planetiler-demo repo
-extract tiles from the mbtiles file to disk.
+to extract tiles from the mbtiles file to disk.